andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 `eu.gricom.interpreter.basic.statements.GotoStatement`.
 The class is an implementation of the `eu.gricom.interpreter.basic.statements.Statement` interface.

-The implementation of the functionality is realized by using two different classes:
+The implementation of the functionality is realized by using the following class:
-`eu.gricom.interpreter.basic.statements.LabelStatement` for the JASIC programs, and `eu.gricom.interpreter.basic.memoryManagement.LineNumberXRef` for the BASIC program.
-These classes are used to identify the target for the jump, which is either a Label (see `LabelStatement`), or a line number.
+`eu.gricom.interpreter.basic.memoryManagement.LineNumberXRef`.
+This class is used to identify the target for the jump, which is currently always a line number.
+One of the next versions will allow the use of labels as target for a jump command.

 When using labels, the actual label is identified by the parsing process and is added to the list of locations in the `LabelStatement` class.
 The class then has a second method to retrieve the location of the label in the program, and the